-Overlapping Symptoms Between Autism and ADHD
+Overlapping Characteristics Between Autism and ADHD

-- Fidgeting or trouble settling down
+- Fidgeting or trouble settling down.

-- Social awkwardness
+- Social awkwardness.

-However, both conditions have other tell-tale signs that distinguish them from one another
+However, both conditions have other tell-tale signs that distinguish them from one another.

-What Is Autism?
+What Is Autism Spectrum Disorder?

-One of the most recognizable signs is delayed verbal communication in young children.
+One of the most recognizable signs of autism is delayed verbal communication in young children.
 Children may talk at much later ages and sometimes not at all.
 The disorder can reliably be diagnosed in children by age 2.

-Other symptoms include:
+Other signs include:

-- Repetitive behavior
+- Repetitive behavior.

-- Difficulty with social interactions
+- Difficulty with social interactions.